redikus3q/JavaOOP/README.md

 The Band class contains a list of solo artists as a field.

-The most important class perhaps is the Event abstract class, from which there are a few classes derived that further describe more specific events, such as concerts.
-It contains a performer, an organizer and a venue.
+The most important class perhaps is the Event abstract class, from which there are a few classes derived that further describe more specific events, such as concerts.It contains a performer, an organizer and a venue.

 The final class that links everything up is the Ticket class which contains a client and an event field.
-This is what links the client to an event, once a ticket is purchased.
+This is what links the client to an event,once a ticket is purchased.

 For a visual depiction of this there's a picture in the repo, or you can generate the dependency diagram in IntelliJ.

+## Services and main classes
+The services are made to link up the main class with the classes.

+The ticket service contains a purchase ticket function, and a find ticket by id function, which are pretty self explanatory.
+The tickets are placed in a map so that they can easily be accessed by id.

+The event service is able to create events.
+The events are placed in a sorted TreeSet (alphabetically by name).